buzzfair/ccpportfolio/README.md

 You can see the updated [portfolio on GitHub](https://buzzfair.github.io/ccpportfolio/) to preview the content for this website in Markdown files.

+## Note:
+Some HTML code provided by Codecademy, some by me.

 ### Support or Contact